YKTaremwa/pdsnd_github/README.md

->**Note**: Please **fork** the current Udacity repository so that you will have a **remote** repository in **your** Github account.
-Clone the remote repository to your local machine.
-Later, as a part of the **project** "Post your Work on Github", you will push your proposed changes to the remote repository in your Github account.
+>**Note**: A repository was **forked** from Udacity repository so that I had a **remote** repository in **my** Github account.
+I cloned the remote repository to my local machine.
+Later, as a part of the **project** "Posted my Work on Github", pushed my proposed changes to the remote repository in my Github account.

 ### Date created
-Include the date you created this **project** and README file.
+This **project** and README file were created on 10/10/21.

 ### Project Title
-Replace the Project Title
+Navigation of bike sharing systems in three cities chicago, new york and washington

 ### Description
-Describe what your **project** is about and what it does
+The **project** involved analysis of the bike shring data from the three cities and produces visual description of the analysis using R programming language

 ### Files used
-Include the ~files~ used
+The ~files~ used were washington.csv, new-york-city.csv and chicago.csv

 ### Credits
-It's important to give proper credit.
-Add links to any repo that inspired you or blogposts you consulted.
+Downloaded from udacity.